mmomrk/mrge/README.md

 ## Codebase TODO

-- Add handling of non-comparable input
+- (DONE) Add handling of non-comparable input
-- Add rounding flag for soft-resetting
+- (DONE) Add rounding flag for soft-resetting
 - Add default setting of post not pre handling because security of the first bit.
 Or maybe not.
 Should be discussed with the professionals.
-Not an issue with statistics storage though
+Not an issue with statistics storage pickling though
+- Add rounding by percentage of performance or by integer overflow

 ## Scientific TODO

 - Make theoretical base on the topic of reversability
 - Investigate behaviour of the extractor for the purpose of manipulation in the long perspective
-- Calculate asymptote of fraction numbers growth as a function of input size
+- Calculate asymptote of fraction numbers bitness growth as a function of input size
 - Calculate algorithm complexity
 - Second order extractor to track and fix input distribution drift